-Morgan is now in his 11th season at the helm of the women's tennis program at Middlebury.
-His teams are a combined 125-63 during his first 10 seasons, with the 2007, 2013 and 2015 squads advancing to the NCAA Quarterfinals, while reaching the semifinals in 2016 for the second time in program history.
-Nine of his 10 teams have advanced to the NCAA Tournament, with the 2009-12 and 2014 squads falling in the regional finals.
-Following the 2007-08 and 2015-16 seasons, Morgan was named the NESCAC Coach of the Year.
+Morgan is now in his 12th season at the helm of the women's tennis program at Middlebury.
+His teams are a combined 142-68 during his first 11 seasons, with the 2007, 2013 and 2015 squads advancing to the NCAA Quarterfinals, while reaching the semifinals in 2016 and 2017 for the second and third times in program history.
+A total of 10 of his 11 teams have advanced to the NCAA Tournament, with the 2009-12 and 2014 squads falling in the regional finals.
+Following the 2007-08, 2015-16 and 2016-17 seasons, Morgan was named the NESCAC Coach of the Year.
 Morgan was again honored in 2012, being named the ITA National Coach of the Year.
 In the spring of 2013, Middlebury's Lok Sze Leung won the NCAA singles title.

 While at Colby, he was responsible for the creation of the Central Maine Tennis Association, a nonprofit organization designed to promote the game of tennis in the greater Waterville, Maine area.
 His teams were involved in the local school systems, and he twice had a player win the school’s highest leadership award among student athletes.

 Morgan previously coached at Claremont-Mudd-Scripps in California, where he led the men’s tennis team to an 8-0 record and the Southern California Intercollegiate Athletic Conference title.
-His team rose to a number nine ranking in 2002-03, with a doubles team capturing a national title in 2001-02.
+His team rose to a No. 9 ranking in 2002-03, with a doubles team capturing a national title in 2001-02.
 Morgan led the Stags to the NCAA Tournament in each of his three years at the school.

 Prior to arriving at Claremont, Morgan was an assistant men’s tennis coach at Notre Dame from 1997-2000 and the College of William and Mary in 1996-97.
 He was the 2000 ITA Regional Assistant Coach of the Year at Notre Dame.